PPI-Malaysia/Pendataan-Mahasiswa/README.md

 ## Getting Started (Local Preview)

 1. Clone or download this repository.
-2. Serve the folder with any static HTTP server, for example:
-    ```bash
-    npx serve .
-    ```
-    or use VS Code's Live Server extension / Python's `python -m http.server`.
+2. Serve the folder with any static HTTP server or use VS Code's Live Server extension / Python's `python -m http.server`.
-3. Open `http://localhost:3000` (or whatever port your server reports) to view the site.
+3. Open `http://localhost:5500` (or whatever port your server reports) to view the site.

 > Opening the HTML files directly from the filesystem will block `fetch()` calls for the JSON data.
 Always use a local web server during development.